vstan02/conix/README.md

 ```
 By default the libraries and headers will be installed in `/usr/local/lib/` and `/usr/local/include` directories.

+## Directory structure
+- src - containing the source code of the library
+- include - containing public headers
+- test - containing the unit tests
+- demo - containing a sample app to see how to use Conix.

 ## License
 Conix is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 For more details, see [LICENSE](https://github.com/vstan02/conix/blob/master/LICENSE) file.